hat-open/hat-core/docs/components/event/backends/lmdb.rst

 backend's standard closing procedure.
 Single transaction responsible for writing all memory caches to disk also include cleanup operation which enabled deletion of oldest entries in time series storages.
-Each time series storage can have it's own configuration defined limit which specifies event persistent period based on event timestamp or event source timestamp.
+Each time series storage can have its own configuration defined limit which specifies event persistent period based on event timestamp or event source timestamp.